So you’re interested in eating only plants, eh?

 To recap this section: vegetarians can get plenty of protein.
 It just really depends on what they are eating.

 So why are we focusing so much on protein?

-CAN I BUILD MUSCLE ON A PLANT-BASED DIET?
+HOW TO BUILD MUSCLE ON A PLANT-BASED DIET

 For example, Danielle Sidell is a CrossFit athlete who follows a 100% Plant-Based Diet:

 David Carter, a defensive lineman in the NFL, calls himself “The 300-Pound Vegan.”